Dedicated Philadelphia Car Accident Lawyer

 I won’t stand by and let this happen to one of my clients.
 In fact, you could say that I am “two-faced.”
 I endeavor to treat my clients in an attentive and caring fashion, but to protect my client’s interests, I sometimes have to show a tougher, more aggressive side to stingy insurance companies who are trying to take advantage of my clients.
-After 22 years of practice, I know just how to handle them.
+After 22 years of practice, I know just how to handle them, I am a very skilled Philadelphia car accident lawyer.

 Don’t Settle for a “Buffet Lawyer”

-The legal practice of many lawyers looks something like an all-you-can-eat buffet.
-They serve a little bit of everything – personal injury law, wills and trusts, and maybe a criminal defense case here and there.
+The legal practice of many PA auto accident lawyers looks something like an all-you-can-eat buffet.
+They serve a little bit of everything – personal accident and injury law, wills and trusts, and maybe a criminal defense case here and there.
 That might be the best way to prosper in the short run, but it is certainly not the best way to become the best at what you do.
-I practice personal injury law, and only personal injury law, 100 percent of the time.
+I practice only personal injury law, 100 percent of the time.

-Although most of my clients receive settlements without ever having to walk into a courtroom, the irony of personal injury law is that to maximize your chances of settlement, you have to establish a strong track record of success in court.
-Insurance adjustors laugh at car accident lawyers who seek settlement but cannot enforce their clients’ claims in court.
+Although most of my clients receive settlements without ever having to walk into a courtroom, the irony of this type of law is that to maximize your chances of settlement, you have to establish a strong track record of success in court.
+Insurance adjustors laugh at PA auto accident attorneys who seek settlement but cannot enforce their clients’ claims in court.
 Insurance companies know me, and they are not laughing.
+I am a very experienced Philadelphia car accident attorney.

 My Clients Speak Out